Supplemental Guidelines for Event Leadership

 Shocco– will provide 6 foot space markings in waiting areas.

-Event Leadership– if possible will conduct camp classes including same children in same groups each day.
+Event Leadership– if possible will conduct conferences/breakouts to include same group each day.

-Event Leadership– will limit the mixing of children and staggering groups to minimize mixing campers as much as feasible.
+Event Leadership– will limit the mixing of participants and will stagger groups to minimize mixing participants as much as feasible.

 Shocco– will space out seating and bedding as much as possible.